Rosenrap: Vio + Chris

 C: I think nature is a healer too.

 V: Nature is definitely the healer.
 We’ve experienced it in our own lives, the lives of our kids.
 As teachers, if we had crazy kids, we would take them out to the woods and play.
-And we would see draumatic results.
-So, I guess that’s kind of it in a nutshell.
+And we would see dramatic results.
+That’s it in a nutshell.

 M: Do you have any concerns or worries for Rosendale’s well-being?

-C: But then again, we’ve seen lots of families with kids.
-They’re in Rosendal and they like to be there.
+C: We’ve seen lots of families with kids.
+They’re in Rosendale and they like to be there.
 Yeah.

 V: It makes us very happy to see that.
 Yeah.

-M: There are a bunch of young families now on Main Street, which is nice.
-I agree.
+M: There are a bunch of young families now on Main Street.
 What ideas do you have for Rosendale?
 What would you like to see happen?

 V: Well, because we’re both gardeners and we love growing flowers, our idea was to have planters and possibly coupled with Adirondack chairs.
 That would be a place where people could sit, relax, chat, bring people together and also enjoy a beautiful planter full of flowers.
-So there’s various, I mean, someone who knows the city much better than us would have to pick the places.
+Someone who knows the city much better than us would have to pick the places.

-M: You also mentioned before starting the interview that you could see this as a form of traffic taming.
+M: You also mentioned earlier that you could see this as a form of traffic taming.

 V: Yes.
-Not that we’re against the yellow signs, which cropped up.
+Not that we’re against the yellow signs, which cropped up last year.
 We wondered if we would have something in the town that would make people slow down because of the beauty of it.
-And then that would take care of that.
-The signage.
+And then that would the signs.

 C: And it would encourage people who have the frontage on the roads to make their properties nicer.